+Stand Up To Stigma welcomes all in our community.
+We have members who share openly their challenges and triumphs with depression, bipolar, schizophrenia, PTSD, anxiety, TBI, autism, co-occurring and just any mental health and behavioral health life experiences imaginable.
 We also welcome the friends and families of peers who are interested in understanding their loved ones better from hearing the stories our participants share.
-We also welcome friends and families to attend our peer support groups if your loved one would like some “moral support.”
+Friends and families are encouraged to attend our peer support groups if your loved one would like some “moral support.”